-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of trustees; - regular reviews by the finance and general purposes committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; - delegation of authority and segregation of duties; - identification and management of risks.
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Trustees - regular reviews by the Finance and General Purposes Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes - setting targets to measure financial and other performance - clearly defined purchasing (asset purchase or capital investment) guidelines - identification and management of risks

-The Risk and Audit Committee and Board of Trustees has considered the need for a specific internal audit function and has decided to employ M&A Partners as internal auditor.
+The Board of Trustees has decided to employ M&A Partners as internal auditor.

 The internal auditor's role includes giving advice on financial matters and performing a range of checks on the academy trust's financial systems.
-A full audit was conducted in August 2019 with follow-up visits in October 2019 and January 2020 to further reinforce progress against completed audit actions, including the upskilling of staff.
+An internal audit was carried out in June 2021 and reviewed the internal controls in procurement at academy and trust level as well as testing controls on payroll processing and reporting.